 |TU Dresden||January 26, 2018||March 5-9|

 We are excited to announce 2018 GPU Hackathons!

 General-purpose Graphics Processing Units (GPGPUs) potentially offer exceptionally high memory bandwidth and performance for a wide range of applications.
-The challenge in utilizing such accelerators has been the difficulty in programming them.
+The challenge in utilizing such accelerators has been learning how to programming them.
+These hackathons are intended to help overcome this challenge for new GPU programmers and also to help existing GPU programmers to further optimize their applications.
 Any and all GPU programming paradigms are welcome.

 But we don’t even know how to program a GPU…

 Programming experience with OpenACC or CUDA is not a requirement.
 You will learn quickly in the intense 5-day schedule, working on your code 95% of the time with the mentors.
 In the weeks preceding the hackathon, you will have a chance to attend training to prepare you for the event.
 Prior GPU experience is not required!

 Target audience and format

 We are looking for teams of 3-6 developers with a scalable** application to port to (or optimize on) a GPU accelerator.
 Collectively the team should know the application intimately.
 If application is a suite of apps, no more than two per team is allowed and a minimum of 2 people per app must attend.

 (** by scalable we really mean node-to-node communication implemented, but don’t be discouraged to apply if your application is less than scalable.
 We are also looking for breadth of application areas.)